lightning/bolts/01-messaging.md

 * `u32`: a 4 byte unsigned integer
 * `u64`: an 8 byte unsigned integer

-Inside TLV records which contain a single value, leading zeros in integers can be omitted:
+For the final value in TLV records, truncated integers may be used.
+Leading zeros in truncated integers MUST be omitted:

-* `tu16`: a 0 to 2 byte unsigned integer
+* `tu16`: a 0 to 2 byte truncated unsigned integer
-* `tu32`: a 0 to 4 byte unsigned integer
+* `tu32`: a 0 to 4 byte truncated unsigned integer
-* `tu64`: a 0 to 8 byte unsigned integer
+* `tu64`: a 0 to 8 byte truncated unsigned integer

 When used to encode amounts, the previous fields MUST comply with the upper bound of 21 million BTC: